 - Pre Heat oven to 350F

-- Place the salmon, bok choy and optional mushrooms on a parchment lined ( or foil lined) baking sheet.
+- Place the salmon, bok choy and optional mushrooms on a parchment-lined baking sheet.

-- Sprinkle the salmon with a pinch of salt and pepper and a little fresh orange zest, then place the sheet pan in the oven, checking it after 10 minutes.
-Depending on how thick or thin the salmon is, it may be done, or need a few more minutes- so remove it if need be- thinner cuts will cook faster.
-At this point, you could broil the fish and bok choy, giving the bok choy a little toss first - or simply continue baking a few more minutes, until the bok choy is just tender ( yet green and vibrant and crisp).
+- Sprinkle the salmon with a pinch of salt and pepper and optional orange zest, then place the sheet pan in the oven, checking the salmon after 10 minutes.
+Then broil for the last few minutes to give the salmon a little color.
+Depending on how thick or thin the salmon is, it may be done sooner, or need a few more minutes- so remove it if need be (thinner cuts will cook faster) and continue cooking the bok choy until it is just tender ( yet green and vibrant and crisp).

 - Divide among 2 bowls.

-- Sprinkle the bowl with toasted sesame seeds, scallions, and chili flakes or sriracha for heat.
+- Sprinkle the bowl with toasted sesame seeds, or Furikake, scallions, and chili flakes or sriracha for heat.

-- NOTES: This is nice over brown rice, or go without, for a low-car dinner.
+This is nice over brown rice, or go without, for a low-carb dinner.
 Feel free to sub any other quick cooking veggies- snow peas, asparagus, bell pepper…etc. Thicker cuts of salmon work nicely here.